duplocloud/docs/faq.md

 ## Connectivity and Availability FAQs

+### Troubleshooting VPN Connection Issues with DNS Resolution Failures

+If you encounter difficulties connecting to Duplo resources over OpenVPN, particularly when using networks like TMobile 5G Home Internet, and face errors such as "hostname not found" when accessing resources like a Postgres DB, the issue may stem from DNS resolution failures between AWS and TMobile, not OpenVPN itself.
+A practical workaround is to manually resolve the DNS name to its corresponding IP address using a DNS lookup tool like MXToolbox (https://mxtoolbox.com/DNSLookup.aspx).
+Subsequently, use the obtained IP address directly on your device to bypass the DNS issue, which has been effective for resolving such connectivity problems.

 ### I can't edit the Service Description to update my control plane configuration.

 You must make control plane modifications before [enabling central logging](overview/use-cases/central-logging/central-logging-setup.md).
 If logging is enabled, the Service Description cannot be edited.